University of Bern

 Office: Unitobler, D222

 I’m a PhD-Student at the University of Bern and a member of the SNF-project Explaining Human Nature: Empirical and Ideological Dimensions.
 I received my master’s degree from the University of Zurich, where I was supervised by Hanjo Glock and Anne Meylan.
-In my master’s-thesis I developed and argued for what I called ‘social epistemic instrumentalism’.
-An instrumentalist position which claims that epistemic norms and reasons do not (solely) depend on the aims of an individual, but on the aims of an individual’s social group.
-I continue to be interested in this topic.
+In my master’s-thesis I developed and argued for what I called ‘social epistemic instrumentalism’: an instrumentalist position which claims that epistemic norms and reasons do not (solely) depend on the aims of an individual for their normative force, but on the aims of an individual’s social group.